 Ten-year capital plan.
 City Administrative Code Section 3.20 requires the City to produce a Ten-Year Capital Plan (Capital Plan) that is updated every two years, alternating with the City's current biennial budget process.
 The Capital Plan distinguishes between renewal work and enhancements.
 Renewal work returns an existing facility to its original state of good repair, whereas enhancements improve or increase asset performance.
-The most recent version of the Capital Plan, adopted by the Port Commission in February 2021 (2022-2031 Capital Plan), identifies \$3.9 billion in capital investments, including \$2.0 billion needed to fund deferred maintenance and subsystem renewals on Port facilities.
-This amount represents the anticipated cost over the next ten years to maintain Port facilities in a state-of-good-repair.
+The most recent version of the Capital Plan, adopted by the Port Commission in June 2023 (2024-2033 Capital Plan), identifies \$4.1 billion in capital investments, including \$2.2 billion needed to fund deferred maintenance and subsystem renewals on Port facilities.
+This amount represents the anticipated cost over the next ten years to maintain Port facilities in a state of good repair.
 The Port uses facility condition surveys to identify and prioritize maintenance projects that preserve and extend the economic life of the Port's productive assets.
-The 2022-2031 Capital Plan identifies an additional \$1.9 billion for enhancement projects.
-The enhancement category includes \$592.9 million for the Waterfront Resilience Program, \$605.0 million for conditional seismic work, and \$733.1 million for other improvements.
+The 2024-2033 Capital Plan identifies an additional \$1.9 billion for enhancement projects.
+The enhancement category includes \$589.0 million for the Waterfront Resilience Program, \$641.8 million for conditional seismic work, and \$670.6 million for other improvements.

-Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2023 and 2022

 The Port's need for capital investments has historically outpaced available funding.
 The Port applied a multi-pronged approach to this challenge, including dedicating funding to capital, securing new external sources of funding, and targeting available funds to strategic projects.
-The 2022-2031 Capital Plan identifies \$1.7 billion in available funding sources during the ten-year period.
+The 2024-2033 Capital Plan identifies \$1.8 billion in available funding sources during the ten-year period.
 The anticipated sources include a mix of Port capital funds; private sector development project funding; City general obligation bond proceeds for parks, open space, and the Waterfront Resilience Program; tenant contributions pursuant to improvement and maintenance obligations required under existing leases; and federal, state, and local grants.

 Development projects continue to be a significant driver for certain waterfront improvements.
-The current capital plan projects \$796.8 million in development project funding over the ten-year period supported by a mix of public and private sources.
+The current capital plan projects \$806.5 million in development project funding over the ten-year period supported by a mix of public and private sources.

 The Port worked to increase the resources it allocates to address capital requirements.
 In 2012, the Port Commission adopted a capital budget expenditure funding policy that both designates a minimum percentage set aside of annual operating revenues to fund capital projects and allocates one-time to capital expenditures.
 Pursuant to this, the Port designated a minimum of 25% of operating revenue in its operating budget to fund capital expenditures.
 The Port's budget met or exceeded its capital funding target every year between 2012 and 2020 until COVID-19 affected revenue streams, forcing reductions to the fiscal year 2020-21 and fiscal year 2021-22 capital appropriations below the required target.
-In fiscal year 2022-23 and 2023-24 budgets, COVID-19 revenue impacts continued to push Port funded capital investments below the required level; however, the award of approximately \$117,000,000 in stimulus from the State of California pushed capital investment above the requirement.
-Once revenues return to normal levels, the Port anticipates meeting the specified threshold for Port funded capital requirements in the remaining years of the Capital Plan.
+In fiscal year 2022-23 and 2023-24 budgets, COVID-19 revenue impacts continued to push Port funded capital investments below the required level; however, the award of approximately \$117.0 million in stimulus from the State of California pushed capital investment above the requirement.